syne-tune/syne-tune/docs/source/tutorials/basics/basics_bayesopt.rst

 Gaussian process surrogate models have many crucial advantages over other probabilistic surrogate models typically used in machine learning.
-But they have one key disadvantage: inference computations scale cubically in the number of observations.
+But they have one key disadvantage: inference computations scale *cubically* in the number of observations.
 For most HPO use cases, this is not a problem, since no more than a few hundred evaluations can be afforded.

+Syne Tune allows to control the number of observations the GP surrogate model is fit to, via ``max_size_data_for_model`` in ``search_options``.
+If the data is larger, it is downsampled to this size.
+Sampling is controlled by another argument ``max_size_top_fraction``.
+Namely, this fraction of entries in the downsampled set are filled by the best points in the full set, while the remaining entries are sampled (with replacement) from the rest of the full set.
+The default for ``max_size_data_for_model`` is :const:`~syne_tune.optimizer.schedulers.searchers.bayesopt.tuning_algorithms.defaults.DEFAULT_MAX_SIZE_DATA_FOR_MODEL`.
+The feature is switched off by setting this to ``None`` or a very large value, but this is not recommended.
+Subsampling is repeated every time the surrogate model is fit.

-If you find yourself in a situation where an experiment can run a thousand evaluations, there are some ``search_options`` arguments you can use in order to speed up Bayesian optimization.
+Beyond, there are some ``search_options`` arguments you can use in order to speed up Bayesian optimization.
 The most expensive part of making a decision consists in refitting the parameters of the GP surrogate model, such as the ARD parameters of the kernel.
 While this refitting is essential for good performance with a small number of observations, it can be thinned out or even stopped when the dataset gets large.
 You can use ``opt_skip_init_length``, ``opt_skip_period`` to this end.

 Warping of Inputs
 ~~~~~~~~~~~~~~~~~